qdeduction/exprz/README.md

 }
 ```

-ExprZ generalizes this `enum` by defining an `Expression` trait which encompasses the algebraic properties of the above `enum` but which affords the user the flexibility of a more efficient implementation.
+_ExprZ_ generalizes this `enum` by defining an `Expression` trait which encompasses the algebraic properties of the above `enum` but which affords the user the flexibility of a more efficient implementation.

-ExprZ comes with default implementations of `Expression` which use the Rust `std` library.
+_ExprZ_ comes with default implementations of `Expression` which use the Rust `std` library.
 To access only the traits and algorithms through a `no_std` library see the [`core`](core) directory for the [`exprz-core`](https://docs.rs/exprz-core) package.

+### Rust Nightly

+The most recent version of _ExprZ_ uses the Rust nightly compiler toolchain which is necessary for defining the main `Expression` trait.
+In the future we hope to remove this requirement as the trait API becomes more refined over time or once the standard compiler toolchain catches up.

 ## Getting Started

-For more information on how to use ExprZ, see the [documentation](https://docs.rs/exprz).
+For more information on how to use _ExprZ_, see the [documentation](https://docs.rs/exprz).

 ## License